Bucharest: General

 Bucharest parks and gardens also include Herăstrău Park, Tineretului Park and the Botanical Garden.
-Herăstrău Park is located in the northern part of the city, around Lake Herăstrău, and includes the site the Village Museum.
+Herăstrău Park is located in the northern part of the city, around Lake Herăstrău, and includes the site of the Village Museum.
 Grigore Antipa Museum is also near in the Victoriei Square.
 One of its best known locations are Hard Rock Cafe Bucharest and Berăria H (one of the largest beer halls in Europe).
 Tineretului Park was created in 1965 and designed as the main recreational space for southern Bucharest.
 It contains a Mini Town which is a play area for kids.
 The Botanical Garden, located in the Cotroceni neighbourhood a bit west of the city centre, is the largest of its kind in Romania and contains over 10,000 species of plants (many of them exotic); it originated as the pleasure park of the royal family.
 Besides them, there are many other smaller parks that should be visited, some of them being still large.
 Alexandru Ioan Cuza Park, Kiseleff Park, Carol Park, Izvor Park, Grădina Icoanei, Circului Park and Moghioroș Park are a few of them.
 Other large parks in Bucharest are: National Park, Tei Park, Eroilor Park and Crângași Park with Morii Lake.

 Lake Văcărești is located in the southern part of the city.
 Over 190 hectares, including 90 hectares of water, host 97 species of birds, half of them protected by law, and at least seven species of mammals.
 The lake is surrounded by buildings of flats and is an odd result of human intervention and nature taking its course.
 The area was a small village that Ceaușescu attempted to convert into a lake.
 After demolishing the houses and building the concrete basin, the plan was abandoned following the 1989 revolution.
 For nearly two decades, the area shifted from being an abandoned green space where children could play and sunbathe, to being contested by previous owners of the land there, to being closed for redevelopment into a sports centre.
 The redevelopment deal failed, and over the following years, the green space grew into a unique habitat.
 In May 2016, the lake was declared a national park, the Văcărești Nature Park.
 Dubbed the 'Delta of Bucharest', the area is protected.